 If you are looking for the best Moodle hosting services for your needs, this advice covers technical requirements, security considerations, low cost companies for easy, 1-click install, and providers of specialist support.

-Also referred to as a course management system (CMS), Moodle is establishing a global presence, and is used by small institutions all over the world, as well as large, well-known organisations such as Shell, Microsoft, and the London School of Economics, among others.
+Also sometimes referred to as a course management system (CMS), Moodle is establishing a global presence, and is used by small institutions all over the world, as well as large, well-known organisations such as Shell, Microsoft, and the London School of Economics, among others.
 Moodle achieves its success through a simple, easy to use interface, as well as its status as free, Open Source software.

 TECHNICAL REQUIREMENTS FOR MOODLE HOSTING